Azure/azure-openapi-validator/README.md

 - If you want to submit changes to this repository, including contributing new linter rules, check out [CONTRIBUTING.md](./CONTRIBUTING.md).

-## Building, testing, running locally
+## Submitting PRs, building, testing, running locally

 Please see the `Contributing` section above.